kibook/s1kd-tools/tools/s1kd-refs/README.md

 SYNOPSIS
 ========

-    s1kd-refs [-aCcDEFfGilNnPqRrsUuXxh?] [-d <dir>] [<object>...]
+    s1kd-refs [-aCcDEFfGIilNnPqRrsUuXxh?] [-d <dir>] [<object>...]

 DESCRIPTION
 ===========

 The *s1kd-refs* tool lists external references in CSDB objects, optionally matching them to a filename in the CSDB directory hierarchy.

+This allows you to:

-This makes it easy to obtain a list of dependencies for CSDB objects, such as ICNs, to ensure they are delivered together, or to check for references to CSDB objects which do not exist in the current CSDB.
+-   obtain a list of dependencies for CSDB objects, such as ICNs, to ensure they are delivered together

+-   check for references to objects which do not exist in the current CSDB

+-   update reference metadata, such as titles, from the matched objects

 OPTIONS
 =======